YulongXieGitHub/TestGitHub_VersionControl/readme.txt

 # but [git diff --cached] will show the difference because the differnce in the file in the staging area
 # ---------------------------------------------------------------------------------------------

+If [git log] cannot fit the screen once, need to [shift Z Z] to bring back the prompt.

+[git log --oneline]

+[git commit -a -m 'message']  -a means to put things in staging area.

+[git status -s] show the modification in shorthand